dostonshernazarov/docker_monitoring/README.md

    ```

 2. **Set Up Environment Variables**:
-   - Create a `.env` file in the root directory with the following content:
+   - Create a `.env` file in the backend directory with the following content:
      ```env
      POSTGRES_USER=postgres
      POSTGRES_PASSWORD=yourpassword